extism/java-sdk/README.md

 ```

-// TODO link to javadoc here
-> *Note*: In order to write host functions you should get familiar with the methods on the [ExtismCurrentPlugin](https://example.com) class.
+> *Note*: In order to write host functions you should get familiar with the methods on the [ExtismCurrentPlugin](https://www.javadoc.io/doc/org.extism.sdk/extism/latest/org/extism/sdk/ExtismCurrentPlugin.html) class.
 > The `plugin` parameter is an instance of this class.

 Now we just need to pass in these function references when creating the plugin:.